 Lawyers shouldn't be limited in courses or study areas, whether they're specializing in something or expanding their horizons.
 That is a significant challenge for most institutions.
 But online CLE courses help attorneys harness their full potential.

 A significant reason why you should take online CLE courses is their accessibility.
 Regardless of any physical challenge, online institutions can have accessible platforms to help you harvest knowledge.

 A study supported by the American Bar Association and the Hazelden Betty Ford Foundation revealed that 12.5% of attorneys in the U.S. have attention-deficit/hyperactivity disorder (ADHD).
-This makes in-person and some online courses challenging to undertake for some.
+This makes in-person and some online courses challenging to undertake.
 You can find online learning platforms that let you select an ADHD-friendly profile to assist with learning.
 There are also seizure-safe platforms and ones convenient for people who are visually impaired.

 The difference between the overall cost benefit of online CLE classes and in-person schooling is often vast.
 The tuition fees required by in-person institutions are usually high.
 Online courses can have lower rates for various reasons.